 The three types of M&S insurance policies offered include the following:

-- Essential Plan: This is the most restrictive of M&S policies, offering the most basic insurance cover for your pet.
+- Essential Plan: This is the most basic of M&S policies, offering cover for your pet.
 Vet bills are covered for each new health condition or injury up to £3,000 over a 12-month period.
 If your pet requires extensive treatment and you reach the maximum cover £3k amount, you won’t be able to make a further claim for the same condition, even if you renew the policy.

 - Standard Plan: This plan is designed to provide vet treatment for all injuries and/or illnesses up to a maximum of £4,000.
 However, there is a significant caveat that limits cover to £1,000 for each separate claim.
 This is a big problem if your pet has an ongoing illness.

 - Premier Plan: This is M&S’ highest level of pet insurance cover, with annual vet fees of up to £7,000 provided.
 This amount resets on an annual basis which allows you to claim for ongoing illnesses or treatment with no time limit as long as you renew your policy.